Reductions in Force and Furloughs

 If your pay is insufficient to cover your FEHB premiums during a pay period, you may opt to pay the premiums directly to your payroll office, incur a debt, or terminate coverage.
 If you choose to incur a debt, you must agree to pay in full and make arrangements to have the debt collected from your pay once you return to a full pay status.
 If you terminate coverage, you may reenroll within 60 days after the end of the first pay period in which your pay becomes sufficient to cover the premium.
 If you don’t reenroll within 60 days, you must wait for the next open season to enroll or until you experience another qualifying life event.

-Life Insurance—Federal Employees’ Group Life Insurance coverage continues during both consecutive and discontinuous furloughs.
-There is no cost to the employee during consecutive furloughs, but employees on discontinuous furloughs are assessed premiums if the salary during the pay period is sufficient to cover deductions.
+Life Insurance—Your Federal Employees’ Group Life Insurance coverage continues during both consecutive and discontinuous furloughs.
+There is no cost to you during consecutive furloughs, but if you are on discontinuous furloughs, premiums will be assessed if your salary during the pay period is sufficient to cover deductions.

 Federal Dental and Vision Insurance Program—FEDVIP coverage continues so long as you continue to pay the premiums.
 When FEDVIP premiums cannot be withheld during a pay period due to insufficient pay, payments will accrue and, once you return to full pay status, your payroll office will collect premiums for twice the biweekly amount for as long as is needed to make up any missed premium deductions.
 If funds are insufficient to pay premiums for three or more consecutive pay periods, you will be billed directly and you must pay the bill within the designated time in order to continue coverage.